lycheeverse/lychee-action/README.md

 ```

 When you add or update the `dependabot.yml` file, this triggers an immediate check for version updates.
-Please see [the documentation](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) for all configuration options.
+Please see [the documentation][dependabot] for all configuration options.

 ### Security tip

-For additional security when relying on automation to update actions you can pin the action to a SHA-256 rather than the semver version so as to avoid tag spoofing
+For additional security when relying on automation to update actions you can pin
+the action to a SHA-256 rather than the semver version so as to avoid tag
-Dependabot will still be able to automatically update this.
+spoofing Dependabot will still be able to automatically update this.

 For example: